Disability Confident employer

 You will be asked if you consider yourself to have a disability.
 If you select yes, our Disability Confident symbol lets you know:

-- You will be automatically short listed for an interview if you meet the essential job criteria
+- You will automatically be invited to the first formal stage of the recruitment process if you meet the essential job criteria.

 - We will make reasonable adjustments to ensure you are considered for the job on an equal basis with other applicants.